What are Number Bonds? Easy Guide for Parents and Teachers

 Final Words

-In conclusion, learning number bonds is the most important mental shortcut for a child.
+In conclusion, learning number bonds is one of the important mental maths tricks for a child.
 More than 90% of teachers recommend the number bonds for quick learning and strong mental training of a child.
 It builds a permanent base that levels up brain power for more difficult problems in the future.
 It’s the real-life training of kids.

-If you are wondering what are number bonds and what these do for your child, remember only thing that the main goal of number bond is to transform the boring math into fun through regular practices.
+If you are wondering what are number bonds and what they do for your child, remember that the main goal of number bonds is to transform the boring math into fun through regular practice.
 Just five minutes of practice every day can help you make you faster than ever before!